-- To introduce children to aspects of the stories of the Bible, especially the story of Jesus and his continuing influence in the world. - To provide opportunities for children to hear about significant people who have influenced Christian practice and worship. - To introduce children to a variety of literature from all key faiths, and especially Christian, and to encourage aesthetic and creative experiences which will help their understanding of religious ideas. - To encourage a reflective attitude to life and to enable children to experience feelings of awe and wonder, joy and mystery. - To explore the religious life of the local community, especially St Peter's Church and to understand the meaning and impact of Christian living in a local sense. - To understand the importance of different religious festivals. - To lay foundations of knowledge and understanding about other faiths.
+- To introduce children to core religious concepts and in the case of Christianity, aspects of the stories of the Bible, especially the story of Jesus and his continuing influence in the world. - To provide opportunities for children to hear about significant people who have influenced Christian practice and worship and those of other faiths. - To introduce children to a variety of literature from all key faiths, and especially Christian, and to encourage aesthetic and creative experiences which will help their understanding of religious ideas. - To encourage a reflective attitude to life and to enable children to experience feelings of awe and wonder, joy and mystery. - To explore the religious life of the local community, especially St Peter's Church and to understand the meaning and impact of Christian living in a local sense. - To understand the importance of different religious festivals. - To lay foundations of knowledge and understanding about other faiths.